 - Cultivate and support an environment and culture for 21st Century teaching and learning to flourish.

-- With a mindset of growth, leadership and innovation, ensures that the school leadership is pursuing the best talent in education.
+- With a mindset of growth, leadership and innovation, ensure that the school leadership is pursuing the best talent in education.

-- In collaboration with the Principal and Vice Principals, monitor all programs of the school including curriculum, grading, testing, and reporting to parents, and disciplinary policies and standards of conduct.
+- In collaboration with the Principal and Assistant Principals, monitor all programs of the school including curriculum, grading, testing, and reporting to parents, and disciplinary policies and standards of conduct.

 - Ensure that all employees and volunteers comply with the mandates of the Commonwealth of Pennsylvania and the Archdiocese of Philadelphia regarding the maintenance of a safe and secure environment, including clearances and mandated reporter training.